thesarangal/NodeJSBasics/README.md

 - Node.js is not suited for CPU-intensive tasks.
 It is suited for I/O stuff only (like web servers).

 ### Callbacks
+- A callback function is called at the completion of a given task.
 - An asynchronous equivalent for a function.
-- A callback function is called at the completion of a given task
+- Callbacks are nothing but functions that take some time to produce a result.
+- Usually these async callbacks (async short for asynchronous) are used for accessing values from databases, downloading images, reading files etc.
+- As these take time to finish, we can neither proceed to next line because it might throw an error saying unavailable nor we can pause our program.
+- So we need to store the result and call back when it is complete.

-Example:
+#### Example:
 ```
+// Callback Function
 var callbackFunction = function(data) {
   console.log('Task Status: '+ data);
 };

+// A Function in which Callback Function is used
 var processAction = function(callback) {
   callback('Success');
 };